Exhibition puts spotlight on Edinburgh's ghoulish past

 It is thought cash-strapped porters, nurses and washerwomen may have been involved in the illegal practice to capitalise on the growing market at the time for “real” false teeth.

-Dundee University graduate Josie Ide has used the latest facial reconstruction techniques to create the woman’s image from the surviving skull, which was clearly sliced open during her post-mortem.
+World-leading facial reconstruction experts at Dundee University have used the latest forensic techniques on the skull, which was clearly sliced open during her post-mortem, to create the image.

 It has now gone on display at the City Art Centre along with more than 300 other objects and works of art drawn from the capital’s vast archives, including Walter Scott’s childhood rocking horse, Deacon Brodie’s family bible and Robert Louis Stevenson’s smoking jacket.